 - Encourage allied professionals to show the video at staff meetings and board retreats.

-- Encourage faith-based organizations to use the video in their social justice outreach work.
+- Encourage organizations to use the video in their social justice outreach work.

 - Share the video with local media as a catalyst to encourage coverage of events during NCVRW.

 - Let your broadcasting friends know they are welcome to use the clip from the longer video in their features.